Demgainschill/IGDotool/README.md

 ## For the community.
 Always for the community.

-Buy me a coffee ☕
+Do I deserve a coffee ☕
 Btc address
 bc1q44xnlwyeajzsj28ln2ju5u8c7ugvnqzmf8awsw